 Make changes if needed

 When you are a working mum, it is important that your job allows you some flexibility, more so when you are a single working mum.
 Your kids might need you, schools can be shut, childminders fall sick, etc. Sometimes, you need to put family before your job, and if your current role (or your employer) does not allow the degree of flexibility you require at this point in your life, then it might be time to make a change and look for a new challenge.
 There are many jobs that can be carried out from home and giving you the work life balance, you want or need for your family.
+If you feel you cannot keep on top of keeping your office clean and tidy, get a cleaner, or even an office cleaning company if you have a large work space.

 Women who have always worked in an office environment, usually possess excellent PC and communication skills.
 If you want a job working from home that is not high pressure (because you have young children, for example), but pays well, there are a few options that you might not have thought of, such as virtual assistant, freelance writer (including blogger), proof reader, English tutor, translator, voiceover artist, book keeper, SEO expert, web designer or even child minder.
 You could also start your own business selling with next to no start-up costs selling your products on Etsy.
 Some of these roles require a particular expertise whilst others can be started immediately without any need for professional equipment.
 Voquent to give an example, is always on the lookout for new female voiceover artists for their growing customer base, and they pay a competitive rate, too.